 The 143rd in Iraq: Training the Iraqi Police, In Spite of It All (ePub)

-2017 Gold President's Book Awards winner from the Florida Authors and Publishers Association.
-A Solo Medalist of the2017 New Apple Summer eBook Award.
-And a Finalist of the2018 Next Generation Indie Book Award!
+Winner of the 2017 Gold President's Book Awards from the Florida Authors and Publishers Association, a Solo Medalist of the 2017 New Apple Summer eBook Award and a Finalist of the 2018 next Generation Indie Book Award!